LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: LLM-Coordination Benchmark

-\textbf{Collab Capture}: Collab Capture involves two agents trying to capture an adversary in a maze of interconnected rooms.
+\paragraph{Collab Capture.} Collab Capture involves two agents trying to capture an adversary in a maze of interconnected rooms.
 The rooms are connected by doors, which can be controlled through access buttons that can be found in other rooms.
-The agents' task is to capture the adversary in the least amount of time using effective strategies, including cornering the adversary and manipulating the doors to enable their partner or disable the adversary.
+The agents' task is to capture the adversary in the least amount of time using effective strategies.
+To evaluate different coordination strategies between agents, we design four scenarios by controlling the states of the doors (open or closed) within the layout shown in figure \ref{fig:collab_map}.
+These scenarios highlight various coordination challenges, such as trapping the adversary through precise positioning, enabling a teammate by prioritizing door control over direct pursuit, and strategically restricting the adversary’s movement to facilitate capture. (see Appendix \ref{app:collabCapture} for more details.)

-\textbf{Collab Escape}: Collab Escape involves two agents trying to escape an adversary in a maze of interconnected rooms.
+\paragraph{Collab Escape.} Collab Escape involves two agents trying to escape an adversary in a maze of interconnected rooms.
 They need to fix two generators (similar to the game Dead-by-Daylight \citep{DeadByDaylight2016}) located in different rooms to open an exit portal.
 The adversary tries to catch the agents, and the win condition is any one agent escaping.
-This game requires strategies like luring the adversary away from the partner, sacrificing for the partner's safety, and manipulating the movement of the adversary.
+To evaluate coordination strategies in Collab Escape, we develop two scenarios by varying the initial proximity of agents to the adversary and generators in the layout shown in figure \ref{fig:collab_esc_map}.
+Depending on their proximity to the adversary/generators, players need to apply strategies such as luring the adversary away from the partner, choosing to continue fixing the generators while sacrificing for the partner’s safety and manipulating the movement of the adversary (see Appendix \ref{app:collabEscape} for more details.)